 - Repeat on the other side.

 The Turkish Get-Up is maybe one of the more challenging kettlebell exercises that you can learn to do.
 It’s an exercise that essentially teaches you how to lift.
 It’s also a great way to teach your body awareness and control.
-Gripping the kettlebell properly, lifting your shoulders and prevent your elbow from bending will ensure that you are performing the Turkish get-up properly!
+Gripping the kettlebell properly, lifting your shoulders and preventing your elbow from bending will ensure that you are performing the Turkish get-up properly!

 Here’s how to do the Turkish get up: